The most successful people use visualization to achieve the results they want.

 Don’t look to your present circumstances.

-Look to your future and decide exactly what you want to create if anything were possible.
+Look to your future and decide exactly what goals and dreams you want to create if anything were possible.

 Writing my goals down brings me clarity and makes it seems “more real.”

 Resources for creating your future from your future:

 - How To Stop Repeating Your Past And Design Your Future From Your Future (blog post)